wbips/wbips-docs/pages/wbips/WBIP001.md

 ### Web Interface

-For usage in web applications, wallets (e.g. browser extensions) SHOULD provide a global object on `window.btc` or re-use the WebBTC object.
+For usage in web applications, wallets (e.g. browser extensions) MAY provide a provider object.
+The provider object MAY be injected into the global/window object (e.g. `window.btc`) or re-use an existing compatible interface (e.g. the WebBTC object).

 This object SHOULD have at least the `.request` method for allowing to send JSON RPC requests to the wallet.
+This object MAY also include the `.listen` and `.unlisten` methods for listening to events.

+### Specification

+- `provider.request(method: string, params: {}): Promise<>`
+- `provider.listen(event: string, listener: (args: any) => void): void`
+- `provider.unlisten(event: string, listener: (args: any) => void): void`

-### Example WBIP
+### Open Thoughts

-`todo: Code example; response wrapped or auto-unwrapped?`
+- The `.listen` could return a callable unsubscribe function.
+- The response from the `.request` method could be a promise that resolves with the result or rejects with an error.